lmhljhlmhljh/pytorch_practice/README.md

 ### About XOR
 - XOR(Exclusive OR) is True when "A, not B" or "B, not A"
-- XOR had not been solved until MLP(Multi-Layer Perceptron) was recogized to solve XOR problems
+- XOR had not been solved until MLP(Multi-Layer Perceptron) was recognized to solve XOR problems

 <br>
 <br>